rdlauer/articles/blues/thermal/Thermal.md

 # Thermal Image Anomaly Detection with TinyML

-When I say "anomaly detection" you may instantly imagine an overtly complicated process, something exclusive to deep learning algorithms and indecipherable coding.
+When I say "anomaly detection" you may imagine an overly complicated process, something exclusive to deep learning algorithms and indecipherable coding.
 In reality, the concept of uncovering anomalous behavior in a system is really just the act of *identifying an unclassified or uncertain state*.

 In the two Machine Learning projects I've published here on Hackster/Electromaker (an [ML speed trap](https://www.hackster.io/rob-lauer/busted-create-an-ml-powered-speed-trap-b1e5d1) and [remote birding](https://www.hackster.io/rob-lauer/remote-birding-with-tensorflow-lite-and-raspberry-pi-8c4fcc)), I've created ML models with different data inputs, and asked them to generate inferences based on the *known* data provided.
 But what happens when I ask the model to create an inference about something it *doesn't know*?